sofakid/Skoarcery/README.md

 # loops

-Very much like a do-while:
+This is a simple loop:

     {: ]] oo/ ]] ]] :: 8 times :}